 The recreational fishery for striped bass is monitored through multiple surveys conducted by the Striped Bass Program.
-The harvest of striped bass during the spring trophy season (third Saturday in April until May 15th) is monitored through the spring private boat creel survey and the spring charter boat creel survey.
+The harvest of striped bass during the spring trophy season (third Saturday in April until May 15th) is monitored through the spring charter boat creel survey.
+The Access Point Angler Intercept Survey (APAIS) is conducted year round to obtain catch and effort data for multiple fish species, including striped bass.
 Additional data vital to determining the size composition of the recreational harvest is provided by cooperating anglers and charter boat captains through the volunteer angler survey and the volunteer charter boat survey.

 Attention anglers!
 Get involved with fisheries management by participating in the volunteer angler survey.
+A mobile version of the volunteer angler survey is now available through the AccessDNR app.
 Data that you provide on the sizes of striped bass caught and kept or released is combined with data collected by fisheries scientists to characterize the size composition of the recreational harvest.
 View the results of the striped bass volunteer angler survey.

 The primary objective of the spring charter boat creel survey is to characterize the size, age, and sex composition of striped bass caught during the trophy season.
 Up to two different charter boat locations are visited per week, with a goal of sampling 60 striped bass per week.
 Striped bass are measured, weighed, examined to determine sex and reproductive condition, and a scale and otolith sample are retrieved to determine age.
 Data on trip length is also recorded for charter boats that are sampled to estimate a Catch Per Unit Effort for the charter boat fleet.

 Results of these surveys are reported annually in the Chesapeake Bay Finfish Investigations federal aid project report issued to the U.S. Fish and Wildlife Service by Maryland Department of Natural Resources.